cloudytuts/website/content/en/tutorials/kubernetes/kubernetes-network-policy.md

         cidr: 10.0.0.0/24
 ```

-## Wordpress to MySQL Network Policy
+## WordPress to MySQL Network Policy
 Now that we have an understanding of how to define a network policy it is time to create one for our MySQL server.
 The following network policy permits any traffic from the `172.17.1.0/24` network access over TCP port 3306.
 It also only permits egress traffic to the same network.

 ```yaml